-Teaching grammar is probably the least-fun part of being a foreign language teacher.
-It is necessary so that our students speak and write correctly, but it is sometimes frustrating when we have to teach something that even WE aren’t excited about.
-We teach the lessons, we quiz the students, we move on to something else, and we realize that they haven’t fully mastered the concepts.
+It is necessary to teach our students speak and write correctly, but it is overwhelming when we have so many concepts to teach.
+We teach the lessons, we quiz the students, and we move on to something else.
+Sometimes we realize that they haven’t fully mastered the concepts.
 But… we have to keep moving or we will NEVER teach everything that we need to teach!

-Here’s a look at some of the resources in my adjective bundle.
+Here’s a look at some of the resources in my French adjectives bundle.

-First, there is a grammar packet, because students need to have thorough explanations.
-I have made my packet in full-French and English versions, so it is great for learning the first time or as a review for more advanced learners.
+First, there is a grammar and vocabulary packet, because students need to have thorough explanations.
+This French adjectives packet has full-French and English versions.
+That means it is great for learning the first time or as a review for more advanced learners.
 Students get notes and vocabulary pages they can write on and ample practice for the concepts presented.

 The first half of the packet is in French, and the second half uses English to explain the grammar concepts.
-With first year classes, I use the English version, but I love to review at the beginning of the year, and I’ll use the French version with a French 2 or 3 class who needs a refresher.
-After each explanation, students get to practice the skills explained.
+With first year classes, I use the English version.
+I also love to review at the beginning of the year, and I’ll use the French version with a French 2 or 3 class who needs a refresher.
+After each explanation, students get to practice the skills explained with structured writing pages.

 First, there are posters with masculine and feminine adjectives: